Living and working conditions in Slovakia

 The right of residence or the right of permanent residence for an EU/EEA citizen ceases to exist if:

-2.6 Checklist for before and after you arrive in a new country
+4.6 Checklist for before and after you arrive in another Member State new country

 In view of the epidemiological situation, find out about the pandemic measures and the situation at the borders in advance.
 Before arriving in a new country, the following formalities need to be taken into account: